 Finally there are the Minoan halls, difficult and controversial to identify, but which appear to offer a solution to the problem of the labyrinth.
-They consisted of two or more rooms, an inner rooms and a smaller outer room.
+They consisted of two or more rooms, an inner room and a smaller outer room.
 The are particularly associated with ‘pillar and door’, architecture, marked by pillars with recesses into which doors could be pushed back, forming partitions which could be opened up to form one big room, or shut to form several smaller rooms.
-Is this the origin of the labyrinth, in that when you went into the Palace, one set of doors were opened, but then when you came out again, doors were closed and other doors opened, so the whole layout was different – which was (deliberately) very confusing.
-These ‘Minoan halls’ are very difficult to identify or interpret, but they seem to be the rooms where the more open ceremonies took place.
+Is this the origin of the labyrinth, in that when you went into the Palace, one set of doors were opened, but then when you came out again, some doors were closed and other doors opened, so the whole layout was different – which was (deliberately) very confusing.
+These ‘Minoan halls’ are difficult to identify or interpret, but they appear to be the origin of the labyrinth.

 But all three types of shrine are often in the vicinity of the magazines.
 You did not just render up your tithes to the Minos and receive his gift as a straightforward transaction, it was all mixed up with ritual hocus pocus.
 We will never elucidate the ritual.
 What we can appreciate is that in these palace empires, economics and ritual were all bound up together, but that it was the storage of the surplus produce, the tribute, that gave the ruler his prestige – and his power.

 And now, having considered the palaces that made up the Minoan civilisation, it is time to move on to the towns and countryside outside the palaces.

 7th August 2016